vijusudhi/cltr_web_app/README.md

-#### Have you ever searched for notbremsassistent in a regular search engine and felt you still missed out search results just because you searched in German?
+#### Have you ever searched for _notbremsassistent_ in a regular search engine and felt you missed out search results just because you searched in German?
 Wouldn't you expect better and relevant results from other languages, as well?

 ----